Peer review guide

 • Set expectations and clarify objectives

-• Provide training for students
+• Providing training for students

 • Evaluation and feedback model